krasserm/akka-stream-eventsourcing/README.md

 ## Project status

-In its current state, the project is a prototype that demonstrates the basic ideas how event sourcing and stream stage persistence could be added to Akka Streams.
-It should serve as basis for further discussions and a potential later contribution to Akka Streams, if there is interest in the community.
+In its current state, the project is a prototype that demonstrates the basic ideas how event sourcing and event collaboration could be added to Akka Streams.
+It should serve as basis for [further discussions](https://github.com/akka/akka-meta/issues/51) and a potential later contribution to Akka, if there is enough interest in the community.